 Try out the different apps and see which one works best for you.
 Once the screen recording is done and saved, you’ll have to edit it!
 Make sure to save the video to your camera roll and then upload the video to a video editing software where you can adjust the length, play with filters, and add text.

 There are many great video editing apps including Instagram.
 Just search in your app store and try out some free options.
 There is iMovie, Flipagram, and Burstio, to name a few.
 All that’s left is to simply upload and share.

 - Edit your videos so they are short, to the point and catchy.

 - Research hashtags, depending on the size of your caption you can use up to 30!
 Look for long hashtags with a smaller community as well as hashtags with larger communities.
-Be sure to use a 60/30 rule… 60% small community 30% large community this will give you a better chance to rank in communities.
+Be sure to use the 60/30 rule… 60% small community, 30% large community – this will give you a better chance to rank in communities.